joeduffy/joeduffy.github.io/_posts/2015-12-19-safe-native-code.md

 transitive closure problem.  .NET's straightforward-looking `List<T>` class actually creates 28 types in its transitive closure!
 And that's not even speaking to all the methods in each type.
 Generics are a quick way to explode code size.

-I never forgot the day I refactored out LINQ implementation.
+I never forgot the day I refactored our LINQ implementation.
 Unlike in .NET, which uses extension methods, we made all LINQ operations instance methods on the base-most class in our collection type hierarchy.
 That meant 100-ish nested classes, one for each LINQ operation, *for every single collection instantiated*!
 Refactoring this was an easy way for me to save over 100MB of code size across the entire Midori "workstation" operating system image.
 Yes, 100MB!